Tameside Metropolitan Borough Council

 Works carried out by electricians, who are not a member of a Competent Persons Self-Certification Scheme cannot “self-certify” their own work and must therefore submit a Building Regulation application.

-All electrical work must be designed, installed, inspected and tested in accordance with the requirements of BS 7671, the IEE 16 th edition wiring guidance and Building Regulation Part P (Electrical Safety).
-On completion of works a copy of installers Electrical Installation Test Certificate compliant with BS 7671 is to be provided to the householder and the Council.
+All wiring and electrical work must be designed, installed, inspected and tested by a *person qualified* to do so in accordance with the requirements of BS 7671, the IEE 17th edition wiring guidance and Building Regulation Part P (Electrical Safety).
+On completion of works a copy of installers Electrical Installation Test Certificate compliant with BS 7671 is to be provided to the client and Local Authority.